flomllr/PointNet_CARLA/README.md

 ### Hands on Deep Learning - Project "Extending PointNet" - Subtask control

-> For some reasons, tables are not displayed properly in gitlab.
+> For some reasons, the tables are not displayed properly on GitHub.
 Please see README.html for a formatted version of this document
 ## Table of contents

 - [Table of contents](#table-of-contents)